Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 NAMI Klima Disc Brake

 I mentioned at the beginning of this review that the Klima is a lighter, more nimble alternative to the NAMI Burn-e 2.
-This doesn’t mean it's a portable scooter, however.
+This doesn’t mean it's a portable scooter, though.
 It weighs a pretty hefty 79 lbs, while the stem doesn’t lock down once it’s been folded.
 Carrying it is a pain.

 NAMI Klima Folded